 Following a meeting between our management and representatives of the United States Food and Drug Administration (or FDA) in August 2014, we submitted an Investigational New Drug (or IND) application in November 2014 for the use of our product candidate to treat basal cell carcinoma in patients with Gorlin Syndrome, a genetic disease also known as Basal Cell Carcinoma Nevus Syndrome, which, among other conditions, causes the chronic formation of basal cell tumors.
-Our IND application was cleared by the FDA in December 2014, and as such, we expect to commence patient recruiting during the third quarter of 2015 for a Phase II(b) clinical trial studying the safety and efficacy of the SUBA-Itraconazole formulation to determine how well it reduces basal cell carcinoma tumor burden in patents with Gorlin Syndrome.
+Our IND application was cleared by the FDA in December 2014, and as such, we expect to commence patient recruiting during the third quarter of 2015 for a Phase II(b) clinical trial studying the safety and efficacy of the SUBA-Itraconazole formulation to determine how well it reduces basal cell carcinoma tumor burden in patients with Gorlin Syndrome.
 We expect to report results during the fourth quarter of 2015 and first quarter of 2016 in patients who continue treatment under our open-label protocol.
 Thereafter, we intend going forward to file individualized clinical trial protocols to expand the study of SUBA-Itraconazole for additional target cancer indications.

 We have developed, licensed and are seeking to acquire and/or license, intellectual property and know-how related to the treatment of cancer patients using itraconazole and have applied for patents to cover our inventions.
 We have exclusive rights in the U.S. to develop and to commercialize SUBA-Itraconazole Capsules for the treatment of human cancer via oral administration.
 SUBA-Itraconazole was developed and is licensed to us by Mayne Pharma under the Supply and License Agreement, originally dated September 3, 2013 and most recently amended and restated on May 15, 2015.
 Mayne Pharma is an Australian specialty pharmaceutical company that develops and manufactures branded and generic products, which it distributes directly or through distribution partners and also provides contract development and manufacturing services.
 In addition to being our licensor and supply partner, under the Supply and License Agreement and related agreements, Mayne Pharma holds a significant minority equity stake in our company and holds important rights with respect to our company, such as the right to appoint a member to our Board of Directors.
-In addition, we expect to obtain a sublicense from Mayne Pharma to rights for certain patents regarding the use of itraconazole as a cancer treatment.
-See "-Manufacturing and Product Supply and Relationship with Mayne Pharma" and "Certain Relationships and Related Party Transactions" below for more information.
+In addition, we expect to obtain a sublicense from Mayne Pharma' and "Certain Relationships and Related Party Transactions" below for more information.
 We have also filed patent applications for the use of SUBA-Itraconazole for the treatment of skin, lung and prostate cancers with the US Patent and Trademark Office with an intent to enhance our IP protections should claims issue related to our applications.